top of page

 • conduct themselves in a responsible manner as volunteers representing Lionfish Invitational;

-• remove only lionfish using approved gear;
+• remove only permitted fish using approved gear;

-• assist with data collection and lionfish processing;
+• assist with data collection and processing;

 • complete and sign all applications, liability waivers and releases.

-• Pay the trip fee: Our 2025 trip fee is $850.
+• Pay the trip fee: Our 2026 trip fee is $1100.
 The trip fee now includes gratuity for the M/V Fling's crew and dinner during the mandatory pre-trip briefing.
 As of 2025, the trip fee is now non-refundable unless we are able to fill your spot.
 If you are unable to make the trip, Lionfish Invitational will do everything possible to fill your spot from our waitlist.
 If your spot is filled, you WILL receive a refund.
 We have always had an extensive waitlist, to date, we have never NOT been able to fill a spot.

 Participant Benefits